RowanWally/Flexibleengine-terraform/README.md

 Steps:

        1- $terraform init           #for Initialization.

-       2- $terraform plan           #to view what will created
+       2- $terraform plan           #to view what will created.

-       3- $terraform apply          #Actually create on cloud
+       3- $terraform apply          #Actually create on cloud.

-       4- $terraform destroy        #to delete what you created
+       4- $terraform destroy        #to delete what you created.

 Reference: